-It seems like only yesterday his parents were presenting him to the world on the steps of the Lindo Wing, but little Prince George isn’t quite so little anymore – in fact, he’s already five years old.
+It seems like only yesterday his parents were presenting him to the world on the steps of the Lindo Wing, but little Prince George isn’t quite so little anymore – in fact, he’s nearly eight years old.

 In just a few short years, he’s become one of the most pictured – and adored – little boys on the planet, and parents Prince William and Kate have given us plenty of sweet snippets into what their eldest son is like as he grows up.

-So, to keep you in the loop, here’s 17 Prince George facts you might not already be familiar with.
-Just wait til you meet his namesake…
+So, to keep you in the loop, here’s 18 Prince George facts you might not already be familiar with.
+Just wait ’til you meet his namesake…